 - School staff works together with family and ophthalmologist or optometrist to determine if a vision impairment exists.

 - If a visual impairment has been identified, the educational team meets to determine if vision testing is needed.
 If needed then, vision evaluations are completed to determine how the impairment significantly impacts the student’s ability to gain information from his or her learning environment.
+If a vision evaluation is completed, an O&M assessment must be completed as well.

 - The IEP team meets to review the results of all assessments and other relevant information to determine eligibility for the program.